Chapter Five

 After an extended pause she said “They are your friends” and hung up.

 It was a time of angry young women who were not to be denied.
-I remember one evening during semester break when I was alone at the house and a normally aloof neighbor dropped by.
+One evening during semester break when he was alone at the house, a normally aloof neighbor, one of Lani’s roommate named Betsy, dropped by.
 After some polite conversation she held out a pill as big as a nickel.
 “Wanna split a quaalude?”
-This was the yes drug.
-Any inhibitions went out the window.
-It was like being drunk enough to fall down without falling down.
-I wondered what earthly good was served by such a thing… and what kind of condemnation would have ensured in the opposite case, where a man had given the pill to a woman.

 The big dilemma among roommates always seems to center on the dishes.
 Should everyone clean up after themselves?
 That means a lot of washing of small numbers of dishes.
 As a group, it’s easier to rotate the chore.
 Each person may have to do a larger pile of dishes but only once a week or so.
 This generally worked OK but not always.